Skip to Content

 1. Football

-2 200 000 members with 180 000 women members
+2 180 000 members with 220 000 women members

 Instead in the United States, Football (sorry I do not want to use the term soccer) is mostly a male sport, and not only in France.
-The last Women’s World Cup in 2019 was hosted by France and the general public and the media were really into this competition.
+The Women’s World Cup in 2019 was hosted by France and the general public and the media were really into this competition.
 This event would help in the future to develop this sport in the women’s section.

 The national league in France is the Ligue 1 and it is considered the fifth position of the best European leagues.
-France won the first time World Cup in 1998 against Brazil when the country hosts it.
+France won the first time World Cup in 1998 against Brazil when the country hosted it.

 They won the World Cup of 2018 in Russia against Croatia, twenty years later.
 In between those two victories, the France men’s team lost the World Cup Final in 2006 against Italia.
 All the French will never forget the famous headbutt of the French player Zinédine Zidane against Materazzi.
 France also lost the Euro Cup in 2016 against Portugal and France was hosting the competition this year.